 A prominent University of St Andrews academic has been named as one of the world’s most influential Catholics alongside Bruce Springsteen and Martin Scorsese.

-John Haldane, Professor of Philosophy in the School of Philosophical, Anthropological & Film Studies at the University of St Andrews, was included in the top 50 list, by the international Catholic weekly, The Tablet.
+John Haldane, Professor of Philosophy in the School of Philosophical, Anthropological and Film Studies at the University of St Andrews, was included in the top 50 list, by the international Catholic weekly, The Tablet.

 Alongside the current Pope Francis and Pope Benedict XVI, Professor Haldane joins sculptor Antony Gormley, Scottish composer James MacMillan and writer Toni Morrison on the list published this week.